mosioc/xv6-System-Call-and-Driver/README.md

-# Adding a System Call to xv6 RISC-V
+# Adding a System Call to xv6 RISC-V OS

 This guide explains how to run the xv6 RISC-V operating system on Linux and add a new system call to it. xv6 is a simple Unix-like educational operating system developed at MIT.
 Download full report [here](https://github.com/mosioc/xv6-System-Call-and-Driver/blob/main/xv6-project-report-mehdi-maleki.pdf).